campjs/campjs-ix/source/transport/index.md

 date: 2018-01-23
 ---

-Coaches are provided to transport attendees to the camp from Brisbane airport and back via Brisbane CBD.
-Interstate and international travellers should fly into Brisbane airport around midday.
+Coaches are provided to transport attendees to the camp from Gold Coast airport, Brisbane airport and back via Brisbane CBD.
+Interstate and international travellers should fly into Brisbane airport or Gold Coast airport around midday.

 ## Brisbane Airport Bus
 TBD